wavebeem/pypixel/README.md

 [Brian Mock](http://willamette.edu/~bmock) <mock.brian@gmail.com>

-## Usage

-This page describes how to use pypixel in your code.

 ## Installation

 As of writing, the whole pypixel library is one single Python file: `pypixel.py`.
 There is also an examples directory with example code written with pypixel that you can run.
 Users can simply copy `pypixel.py` to the directory with their code in it and start using it.